adimyth/async-programming-python-basics/README.md

 1. Golden Rule: **Never block the event loop**
 2. Key Takeaway: **There can only be one thing that the event loop is doing at any given time.**
 3. Execution: **There will be some additional overhead in running async code & switching between tasks.
 This will lead to increased time comapred to sync code**
+4. Yet another key takeaway: **Just adding `async` & `await` doesn't guarantee concurrency.
+To actually run things concurrently, you need to create tasks.
+See `v4` & `v5` below & their differences to understand it.**

 ## v1